Ashwinbalachandar14/Students-Social-Media-Addiction-Analysis-using-ML/README.md

-# 📊 Students' Social Media Addiction Analysis
+# 📊 Student's Social Media Addiction Analysis

 This project analyzes the relationship between student demographics and their social media usage using machine learning techniques.